DamianSuess/Test.UITests/readme.md

-# Xamarin UITest
+# Xamarin UITest Sample

-This is a sample project for Xamarin.Forms UITests.
+This is a sample project for Xamarin.Forms UITests and aims to provide a simple setup and configuration guide

 ## NuGet Requirements
 * NUnit (v3)